 What is Homicide and How is it Different from Murder?

 Homicide is a broad term that includes both legal and illegal killings.
 For example, a soldier may kill another soldier in battle, but that is not a crime.
-Therefore, the distinction between an illegal and legal killing is the difference between homicide and murder.
+Therefore, the distinction between illegal and legal killing is the difference between homicide and murder.

 What are the 3 Types of Manslaughter?